Apothekenmuseum, Cottbus

 Are there guided tours?

-The museum may offer guided tours that provide deeper insights into the exhibits.
+Guided tours may be available, offering deeper insights into the museum’s collections and history.
 Check the official website for details.

 What’s the best time to visit?